vectortree/sys-projects-c/README.md

 It also maintains, for each registered client, information about the current state of the TU for that client.
 The following are the possible states of a TU:

-  * **On hook**: The TU handset is on the switchhook and the TU is idle
+  * **On hook**: The TU handset is on the switchhook and the TU is idle.
-  * **Ringing**: The TU handset is on the switchhook and the TU ringer is active, indicating the presence of an incoming call
+  * **Ringing**: The TU handset is on the switchhook and the TU ringer is active, indicating the presence of an incoming call.
-  * **Dial tone**:  The TU handset is off the switchhook and a dial tone is being played over the TU receiver
+  * **Dial tone**: The TU handset is off the switchhook and a dial tone is being played over the TU receiver.
-  * **Ring back**:  The TU handset is off the switchhook and a "ring back" signal is being played over the TU receiver
+  * **Ring back**: The TU handset is off the switchhook and a "ring back" signal is being played over the TU receiver.
-  * **Busy signal**:  The TU handset is off the switchhook and a "busy" signal is being played over the TU receiver
+  * **Busy signal**: The TU handset is off the switchhook and a "busy" signal is being played over the TU receiver.
-  * **Connected**:  The TU handset is off the switchhook and a connection has been established between this TU and the TU at another extension (In this state it is possible for users at the two TUs to "chat" with each other over the connection.)
+  * **Connected**: The TU handset is off the switchhook and a connection has been established between this TU and the TU at another extension.
+In this state it is possible for users at the two TUs to "chat" with each other over the connection.
-  * **Error**:  The TU handset is off the switchhook and an "error" signal is being played over the TU receiver
+  * **Error**: The TU handset is off the switchhook and an "error" signal is being played over the TU receiver.